 I am counting on our younger generations of women to help lead the way and change the narrative on how we talk about our health, our bodies, and especially, our vaginas.
 Women need to take control of their bodies in every way.
 We cannot be afraid to ask uncomfortable questions.
 We need to learn and explore the changes our bodies experience throughout our lifetime.

 MD: Why do you think women are shy or nervous when it comes to talking about their vaginas?
 Where do you think it stems from?

-There are so many issues women need to discuss about their healthcare that have nothing to do with pap smears, periods, and menopause.
+There are so many issues women need to discuss regarding their healthcare that have nothing to do with pap smears, periods, and menopause.
 Aside from the sensitive issues of painful sex, inability to have an orgasm, vaginal dryness with sex, and vagina insecurity, there are the difficult subjects of depression, anxiety, and hormone imbalance.

 Talking about vaginas will lead to conversations about the health and welfare of women.
 We need to change the status quo of our healthcare and make significant changes so that our daughters and sons, will benefit.
-We need to start saying vagina loud and proud.
+We need to start saying "vagina" loud and proud.